 The crispness in the air, the orange and gold hues, the fanciful fall decorations are welcoming signs that fall is here (or at least almost).
 Just because fall is right around the corner doesn’t mean you have to hang up those gardening gloves yet.
 How about adding some hardy fall flowers to your garden landscape too?
-Below is my suggestions for six fantastic fall flowers to plant in your garden.
+Below are my suggestions for six fantastic fall flowers to plant in your garden.

-I admit, some of my annuals are starting to look a little sad right now.
+I admit some of my annuals are starting to look a little sad right now.
 Once I get out the fall decorations, I like to change my some of my flowers too so everything blends properly with all the orange, gold and brown tones.
 I love when my flower colors coordinate.

 Don’t be fooled, fall is a wonderful time for planting.
 Yes, the days are shorter and the nights cooler but there are several flowers that like the cooler temperatures and tolerate the seasonal changes that occur in autumn.
-Halloween / fall is now the second biggest decorating holiday of the year next to Christmas.
+Halloween and fall is now the second largest decorating holiday of the year next to Christmas.
 So go ahead, spruce up those gardens and celebrate the beautiful autumn season nature has to offer.

 Here are Six Fantastic Fall Flowers to Plant Your Garden.

 This classic fall flower is synonymous with fall.
 I just love their fragrance.
 They come in variety of warm colors like rust, red, oranges and yellows and usually bloom for about three weeks depending on how hot or cold your climate is.